mike42/forestry/README.md

     avconv -f image2 -r 200 -i frame-0-%5d.png daisyworld.mp4

-To reduce it to an acceptable filesize (as the above is 200FPS and will be a few hundred MB):
+To reduce it to an acceptable file-size (as the above is 200FPS and will be a few hundred MB):

     avconv -i daisyworld.mp4 -r:v 18 -b:v 2000k daisyworld-small.mp4